phildavis17/wordleologist/readme.md

 # Wordleologist
-Wordleologist is a tool designed to offer gentle [Wordle](https://www.powerlanguage.co.uk/wordle/) hints.
-Or, if you prefer, blunt ones.
+Wordleologist is an interactive command line tool designed as a companion to [Wordle](https://www.powerlanguage.co.uk/wordle/).
+It can offer gentle hints, or, if you prefer, blunt ones.

 ## Entering Information
 Let Wordleologist know how your game is going by telling it about the green, yellow, and gray letters you've seen.
-If the information you enter reduces the number of words that could be possible solutions to the puzzle, it will let you know the length of the new list.
+If the information you enter reduces the number of words that could be possible solutions to the puzzle, it will let you know how many possible words remain.

 ### Green or Yellow Letters
 Green or Yellow letters are tied to a specific location in the target word.
 In order to tell Wordleologist which letters you know are yellow or green, enter the command followed by a 5 character sequence containing letters at their correct positions separated by a space filling character. "-" is used as a space filling character in these examples, but any non-letter character will be treated the same way.
 The sequence you enter must be exactly 5 characters long.